CronCats/docs/content/docs/pre-reqs-agent.md

 next: '/docs/agent-cli/'
 ---

+# Agent Pre-Reqs

-# Pre-requirements for Croncat Agent
+## Pre-requirements for Croncat Agent

 Before you start [installing the Croncat Agent Cli](/docs/agent-cli.md) you need to prepare your computer/server/vps.